dhis2designlab/guides/pages/react.md

 npm install @dhis2/cli-style -D
 ```

 The above packages are only used as examples.
 The *-D* flag installs a package in devDependencies, and should be used for packages that are not used in production by end users.
-The [@dhis2/ui-core](https://github.com/dhis2/ui-core) package contains a [DHIS2 UI library](../ui).
-The [@dhis2/cli-style](https://github.com/dhis2/cli-style) package may be used to standardize the formatting of code and git commit messages.
+The [@dhis2/ui-core][npm-ui-core] package contains a [DHIS2 UI library][ui].
+The [@dhis2/cli-style][cli-style] package may be used to standardize the formatting of code and git commit messages.

 ### Building
 ```bash